Last updated on: 6/11/2008 12:27:00 PM PST

 Virginia Foxx, EdD, MA, member of the US House of Representatives (R-NC), stated in a prepared statement for a Feb.
 7, 2007 hearing titled "Iraqi Reconstruction: Reliance on Private Military Contractors" before the House Committee on Oversight and Government Reform:

-folks are well trained and well equipped, as they work tirelessly side-by-side with our military as they pursue victory over vicious, heartless attacks of violence.
+These folks are well trained and well equipped, as they work tirelessly side-by-side with our military as they pursue victory over vicious, heartless attacks of violence.

-in response to emerging threats arising in the war on terror, Blackwater is developing a number of technologies which can serve to protect our brave servicemen and women fighting overseas."
+Furthermore, in response to emerging threats arising in the war on terror, Blackwater is developing a number of technologies which can serve to protect our brave servicemen and women fighting overseas."